Harshraj77/text-extraction-using-llm/README.md

-# Invoice data processing with Mistral LLM on local CPU
+# text extraction from document with Mistral LLM on local CPU

 ___